GOLD SCALES ENTRY

 TIP: 'Medium' font size may give the most fit printings.

-TO COMPARE two pages, get two windows on the screen.
-You may put the second window beside or below the first, or otherwise.
+Now, you may place the added window beside or below the first, or otherwise.
 Here is how to do it for some browsers - the steps are perhaps simpler in more recent browsers:

 2. After adjusting one page thus, click on [Ctrl + n] at the same time, or click on the Internet net page icon one more time

-3. Now click on the blue (olive) band on top of your window.
+3. Now click on the (coloured9 band on top of your window.
 You can move it on the screen as you wish.

 4. The order of most of these steps is not fixed.
 The basics are to get two windows and adjust their edges by "click-hold-drag" till you are pleased.

-Shift between the windows on your screen by pressing down the keys 'Alt' and 'Tab' simultaneously: [Alt + Tab].
+So, you can shift between top-level windows on your screen by pressing down the keys 'Alt' and 'Tab' simultaneously: [Alt + Tab].
 You can quite easily scroll the pages by that feature.
 Try it out.
 For example there is more than one translation of the ancient philosophical treatise Tao Te Ching on-site, and several translations of the Norse teaching poem Havamal.
 By opening two (or more) windows you can compare two (or more) versions quite easily.

 Keeping an Extra Window for the Dictionary

-Between top and bottom there are up-arrows and other icons.
-But we do not have to look for "Up" or an arrow pointing upward to get to the top of a page: Click [Ctrl + Home] on the keyboard to get to the top of a page, and [Ctrl + End] to get to the bottom, where literature references can be found in many cases, or a link to the site's bibliography.
+Between top and bottom there may be up-arrows ("to the top of the page" and other icons to serve you.
+Or just click [Ctrl + Home] on the keyboard to get to the top of a page, and [Ctrl + End] to get to the bottom.
+At the bottom is where literature references can be found in many cases, along with the 'Literature' link to a larger site bibliography.

 For site searches, press the 'Search' text link or icon that appears on almost all the pages and see what a FreeFind search and Google Search may do for you.
-Alternative, use a large search engine and include "nvg.org" in addition to your search words.
+Alternatively, use a large search engine and include "oaks.nvg.org" among your search words.

 Keyboard Commands